pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/index.md

 kind: article
 author_name: Chris Chapman
 created_at: 2017-04-20
-updated_at: 2017-04-20
+updated_at: 2017-05-03
 tags:
   - Scholarly Commons
   - Holism
   - FORCE11
 ---

+Almost two years ago, FORCE11 received a grant to try to answer the question, _are we ready to define the Scholarly Commons?_ Our intention was to design a new system of scholarly communication from scratch as a system explicitly designed for machine-based access and networked scholarship.
+I was invited to be on the steering committee of a working group around this program, and we held two (and a half) workshops to try to gather consensus on this topic with the hopes of answering this question in the affirmative.
+But perhaps out of fear that few would adopt a new system of scholarly communication if it looked too different from our current system, we have yet to approach some fundamental questions and define what it is that we're really talking about.

-It's easy in a group setting for dominant voices or agendas, even if well-intentioned, to shape a discussion in a way that is not representative of the group, especially when confronted with the need to get things done.
+It's easy in a committee or group setting for dominant voices or agendas, even if well-intentioned, to shape a discussion in a way that is not representative of the group, especially when confronted with the need to get things done.
 In a way, this is the very problem we are trying to address with the Scholarly Commons.

 It is with the hope that we can stir up the discussion that I am announcing here a series of vignettes, to prompt the many fundamental discussions that have not yet happened around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
-The intent is to raise questions and broaden our collective horizons, with the hope that through this exercise, we can come to some consensus as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.
+Of course, we are painting here with the broad stroke of our own opinion, and these vignettes, by themselves, do not reflect the consensus of the SCWG steering committee.
+The intent is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some consensus as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.

 Here are a few questions that we're starting with.
 If you have other ideas that you would like to discuss or see discussed, we invite you to share them.
 We